 UAVs may be equipped with a wide variety of sensors and payloads that enable them to carry out their missions.
 These include EO/IR (electro-optical/infrared) gimbals, visible and thermal cameras, LiDAR scanners, and chemical sensors.
 Military UAVs may also carry armaments and specialized payloads such as EW (electronic warfare) systems and SIGINT (signals intelligence) sensors.

-Many smaller UAV platforms are battery-powered.
+Many smaller unmanned aerial platforms are battery-powered.
 The power-to-weight ratio of batteries diminishes with scale, so larger platforms tend to use internal combustion or jet engines powered by gasoline, diesel or heavy fuels.

 Some drone platforms also use hydrogen fuel cells, as well as solar panels which are particularly useful for HAPS (high-altitude pseudo-satellite) and stratospheric aircraft that fly above the clouds.